 UC Davis Pediatric Telemedicine Program

-UC Davis’ pediatric telemedicine program, the first of its kind in the United States, provides physicians and patients real-time remote consultation and evaluation though interactive, high-definition video and audio communication.
+The UC Davis Pediatric Telemedicine Program, the first of its kind in the United States, provides physicians and patients real-time remote consultation and evaluation though interactive, high-definition video and audio communication.
 This enhanced video technology allows UC Davis to offer 24/7 expertise to remote health-care providers, without the need to transfer a patient to UC Davis Children’s Hospital.